 What is an EdS Degree?

 An EdS is similar to a masters degree but requires more credit hours and a full-time internship during the third year in the program.
 It is the entry degree for the field of school psychology.
-To learn more about how to become a school psychologist, click here.

 Where can I find more information on the field of school psychology?